 Creating a website that boosts conversions and generates revenue is easier said than done.
 For many, it remains as a dummy thing or a non-profitable asset similar to a bank’s NPA.
 They just keep it for the sake of mentioning the URL on their visiting cards or filling out any form online or offline.
 Why a website fails to make an impact or contribute a business’ success.

-If you are looking for website development, or want an overhaul of an existing site to make it purposeful, this post will help you.
+If you are looking for website development, with effective B2C & B2B website design, or want an overhaul of an existing site to make it purposeful, this post will help you.

 1. Copying Your Competitor